Two-stage Least Squares

 This specification satisfies the order condition for identification, which requires that there are at least as many instruments (four) as there are coefficients (three) in the equation specification.
 Note that listing C as an instrument is redundant, since by default, EViews automatically adds it to the instrument list.

-To specify the use of White heteroskedasticity robust standard errors, we will select White in the Coefficient covariance matrix dropdown menu on the Options tab.
-By default, EViews will estimate the using the Ordinary method with d.f.
-Adjustment as specified in Equation (23.3).
+To specify the use of White heteroskedasticity robust standard errors, we will select in the dropdown menu on the tab.
+By default, EViews will estimate the using the method with as specified in

 Output from TSLS